Builditluc/wiki-tui/docs/contributing/develop-code.md

 === "Feature"

+    ```shell
+    $ git checkout -b feature/add-{YOUR-FEATURE}
     ```

-    $ git checkout -b add-feature
-    ```
+    `{YOUR-FEATURE}` should be the name of the feature you want to add.
+For example if you add new title configuration options, it would be `add-title-configuration`

-    You can also use `add-{FEATURE-NAME}` for the branch name or something entirely different.
-It's up to you but it would be nice if the branch has a descriptive name of what it changes
+    Instead of `add-...` you can also use `change-...` or something entirely different.
+It should, however, be a lowercase verb in the present tense that describes the type of change you're making

 === "Bug Fix"

+    ```shell
+    $ git checkout -b bug/fix-{BUG-NAME]
     ```

+    `{BUG-NAME}` should be the name of the bug you want to fix.
+For example `crash-when-article-empty`

+=== "Documentation Change"

+    ```shell
-    $ git checkout -b fix-bug
+    $ git checkout -b documentation/add-{YOUR-CHANGE}
     ```

+    `{YOUR-CHANGE}` should be the name of the change.
+For example if you add new title configuration documentation, it would be `add-title-configuration`

-    You can also use `fix-{BUG-NAME}` for the branch name or something entirely different.
-It's up to you but it would be nice if the branch has a descriptive name of what it changes
+    Instead of `add-...` you can also use `change-...` or something entirely different.
+It should, however, be a lowercase verb in the present tense that describes the type of change you're making

 <center>
 Now you are ready to make your changes!